chainguard-images/images/images/aws-efs-csi-driver/TESTING.md

 # Testing the AWS EFS CSI Driver

-This describes how to test our AWS EFS CSI Driver images on a real AKS cluster.
+This describes how to test our AWS EFS CSI Driver images on a real EKS cluster.

 The AWS EFS CSI Driver infrastructure relies on two components, a controller Deployment and a DaemonSet, each of which have use the same image.